 - Make a note of the temperature on the display, it should rise by roughly one degree per hour and stop between 38 and 40 degrees.
 The hot tub should be powered on and running throughout the hire (whether in use or not) to ensure it is heating and cleaning appropriately.

 - IMPORTANT - Ensure you watch the seven-minute instructional video above to understand how to monitor, use, and care for your hot tub.

-- A good frequency to clean the filter is every other day (or daily in case of heavy use) and an additional chlorine tablet can be added every other day also (add two tablets if heavily used).
+- A good frequency to clean the filter is every two to three days (or daily in case of heavy use) and an additional chlorine tablet to be added every other day (add two tablets if heavily used).

 What do I need to remember?